See and Learn Phrases 3

 - See and Learn Phrases 3 for iPads

-- See and Learn Phrases 3 for Android tablets - expected early 2019
+- NEW See and Learn Phrases 3 for Android tablets

-- See and Learn Phrases 3 for Kindle Fire tablets - expected early 2019
+- NEW See and Learn Phrases 3 for Fire tablets

 The apps include both UK and US English resources.